loganhartford/portfolio-site/_books/2024-02-13-12-rules-for-life.md

 If you pay careful attention, even on a bad day you amy be fortunate enough to find something that reminds your of the absurdity and the beauty of existence.

 When you go for a walk and your head is spinning a cat will show up and if you pay attention to it then you get a reminder for just fifteen seconds that the wonder of Being might make up for the ineradicable suffering that accompanies it.

+## CODA

+### Arguments
+When you find yourself trapped in an emotional, angry and anxious argument, try and separate yourselves briefly.
+Sit alone, calm down, and ask yourself, *what had we each done to contribute to the situation?
+However small, however distant...you have each made some error.* Then reunite and tell each other all they ways in which you we wrong.

+### Orientation
+Orient yourself properly.
+Then--and only then--concentrate on the day.
+Set your sights at the good, the beautiful and the true and then focus pointedly and carefully on the concerns of each moment.
+Aim continually at Heaven while you work diligently on Earth.
+Attend fully to the future in the manner, while attending fully to the present.
+Then you have the best chance of perfecting both.

+### Enemies
+What does the bible verse about loving your enemies really mean?
+It means learn from the success of your enemies; listen to their critiques so that you can glean from their opposition whatever fragment of wisdom you might incorporate to your betterment; adopt as your ambition the creation of a world in which those who work against you see the light and wake up and succeed, so that the better at which you are at aiming can encompass them tool